phpearth/docker-php/docs/03-composer.md

 Cons:

 * It is a separate Docker image so if your application requires additional PHP extensions, or use the scripts defined in the `composer.json` file, you'll either need to install those also for this additional Composer image or pass the `--ignore-platform-reqs` and `--no-scripts` and manage scripts separately.

 ## 2. Custom Installation

-You can also simply install Composer per project basis on your own in your Dockerfile:
+You can also simply install Composer per project basis on your own in your `Dockerfile`:

 ```Dockerfile
 RUN php -r "readfile('http://getcomposer.org/installer');" | php -- --install-dir=/usr/bin/ --filename=composer